schuderer/3d_scanning/README.md

   - have as little irrelevant non-object details in the picture as possible -- if there are, you might have to edit them out in a photo editing software, or, better still, apply [the void technique](https://www.youtube.com/watch?v=Il6LVXqSlRg).
 2. Save your photos in a subfolder of your `3D-Scanning` folder, e.g. `Banana` (no spaces allowed).
 3. In the `3D-Scanning` folder in Terminal, run the command `./process_directory.sh Banana`.
-4. The result will be placed in the `3D-Scanning` folder, in this case `Banana.obj'.
+4. The result will be placed in the `3D-Scanning` folder, in this case the file will be called `Banana.obj'.
+5. Fix and post-process the resulting model in a software like Meshmixer or Blender (for the frog example, I of course chose Meshmixer).

 Notes and caveats:
 - Reconstruction of the 3D object is a multi-hour process (I saw anything between 2 and 6 hours).
 The file `process_directory.sh` contains some rough indications of how long which steps might take.
 I usually run this process overnight.